luminoracore/luminoracore/CEO_BUSINESS_CASE.md

-# 🎯 LuminoraCore v1.1: Business Case for CEOs
+# 🎯 LuminoraCore v1.1: Business Case for CEOs - COMPLETE FRAMEWORK

-**Why Your Startup Should Use LuminoraCore Instead of Building AI Chatbots from Scratch**
+**Why Your Startup MUST Use LuminoraCore v1.1 - The ONLY Complete AI Personality Framework with Advanced Memory & Relationship Tracking**

 ---